yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - [`src/core/command/CommandSystem.cpp`](/src/core/command/CommandSystem.cpp)
 - [`src/python/CommandSystemBindings.cpp`](/src/python/CommandSystemBindings.cpp)

-The catalog stores typed executor functions, so CLI and Python bindings reuse the same command execution path without exposing concrete command classes or per-command headers.
+The catalog stores typed executor functions, so CLI and Python bindings converge on the same command execution path after dispatch without exposing concrete command classes or per-command headers.

+Stable entries live in `kStableCommands`.
+Experimental entries live in `kExperimentalCommands` and are visible only when `RHBM_GEM_ENABLE_EXPERIMENTAL_FEATURE` is enabled; that option is off by default.
+The same feature guard covers experimental request DTOs, request fields, executor declarations, command sources, and catalog entries, so catalog visitors only see commands compiled into the current build.

 ## Public Surface